simonrowe/AI-With-Spring-Student-Files/LabInstructions/Lab Setup.md

 docker exec -it ollama ollama pull mistral
 ```

-Warning - these models are LARGE; the llama2 model will be a 4GB download.
+Warning - these models are LARGE; the mistal model will be a 4GB download.
 Llama3 is closer to 40!

 If Docker does not work for any reason, you can also download local software for Windows, Mac, and Linux, see https://github.com/ollama/ollama/blob/main/README.md.
 Once this is done, you can run a command like: `ollama run llama2`.
 You can pull models with commands like `ollama pull <modelname>`.